 The fallopian tubes (salpingitis)

 If the infection is severe, it can

-Pelvic inflammatory disease is the most common preventable cause of infertility Overview of Infertility Infertility is usually defined as the inability of a couple to achieve a pregnancy after repeated intercourse without contraception for 1 year.
-Frequent intercourse without birth control usually... read more in the United States.
+Pelvic inflammatory disease is the most common preventable cause of infertility Overview of Infertility Infertility is usually defined as the inability to achieve a pregnancy after 1 year of regular sexual intercourse without birth control.
+Frequent intercourse without birth control usually results... read more in the United States.
 About 1 of 8 women who have had pelvic inflammatory disease have difficulty getting pregnant.

 About one third of women who have had pelvic inflammatory disease develop the infection again.